 Snow load is the downward force on a building’s roof by the weight of accumulated snow and ice.
 The roof or the entire structure can fail if the snow load exceeds the weight the building was designed to shoulder, or if the building was poorly designed or constructed.
 It doesn’t take a blizzard to cause problems; an imbalance of drifting snow can cause one part of a roof to give, causing a domino effect that affects the rest of the structure.

-“Wood structures typically will give a warning of imminent failure with audible creaking or visible bowing of rafters,” says Randy Tinker, P.E., Risk Management Property Engineer, Property Engineering Group, Nationwide Agribusiness Insurance Company, Des Moines, Iowa.
+“Wood structures typically will give a warning of imminent failure with audible creaking or visible bowing of rafters,” says Randy Tinker, P.E., Nationwide Risk Management Property Engineer, Property Engineering Group, Des Moines, Iowa.
 “Metal structures, unfortunately, often don’t exhibit signs of stress before failure.”
 Farmers need to keep a close watch on structures with heavy loads and be prepared to move livestock and equipment to safer quarters.

 How much snow is too much?